Engineers use tiny device to change songbird pitch, improve understanding of human speech

-Category: Climate Hits: 6Scientific understanding of the brain regions responsible for speech and communication is limited.
+Category: Environment Hits: 0Scientific understanding of the brain regions responsible for speech and communication is limited.
 Consequently, knowledge of how to improve challenges such as speech impediments or language acquisition is limited as well.
 Using an ultra-lightweight, wireless implant, a team is researching songbirds - one of the few species that share humans' ability to learn new vocalizations - to improve scientific understanding of human speech.

 Read more https://www.sciencedaily.com/releases/2021/03/210331085847.htm